 Where ooddle Fits

-If you only want a breathing app, the dedicated ones win on specialization.
+If you only want a breathing app, the dedicated ones win on specialization and depth.
 If you want breath as one part of a daily wellness plan that includes sleep, movement, meals, and stress, ooddle is the better fit.
-The Mind pillar is included on the free Explorer tier.
-Core at twenty-nine dollars a month adds personalization and deeper protocols.
-Pass at seventy-nine dollars a month is coming soon.
+The Mind pillar is included on the free Explorer tier with daily sessions.
+Core at twenty-nine dollars a month adds personalization, deeper protocols, and breath sessions matched to your week's actual stress load.
+Pass at seventy-nine dollars a month is coming soon for those who want richer coaching support.